Updated for Xcode 14.2

 Regardless of whether you want to work for a company or just build hobby apps in your spare time, one drawback of SwiftUI is that it does not currently have the same broad API coverage as UIKit.

-For example, if you want to show items in a grid you would use
+For example, if you want to show rich editable text you would use

 This isn’t Apple being lazy, and instead seems to be deliberate: rather than releasing wrappers for all their APIs up front then having to make changes later, they are instead taking a much more cautious approach and adding APIs incrementally.
 This should (I hope!) reduce the number of breaking changes we see in the future, because it gives Apple’s engineers more time to hone the subset of APIs they intend to ship.

 A lot of the time you’ll find workarounds, but honestly it’s tiring when you know a particular thing is trivial in UIKit but hard if not impossible in SwiftUI.
 Sometimes it’s even simple things: how can you change the separator insets on a table?
-Or how do you add a text box to an alert?
-These are a single line of code in UIKit, but unavailable in SwiftUI.
+Or add a text field to an alert?
+These are straightforward in UIKit, but unavailable in SwiftUI.

-As each year goes by I fully expect to see more functionality added to SwiftUI to bring it to parity with UIKit, but right now we’re a long way away.
+As each year goes by I fully expect to see more functionality added to SwiftUI to bring it to parity with UIKit, but right now many key components are still missing.

 SwiftUI was only announced at WWDC2019, and is available in iOS 13 devices or later.
 This immediately means that:

-This means that if you intend to get a job as an iOS developer in the next three years, UIKit experience is effectively mandatory because that’s what existing codebases use.
-In fact, I fully expect UIKit to still be the dominant UI platform in four years’ time.
+This means that if you intend to get a job as an iOS developer in the next two years, UIKit experience is effectively mandatory because that’s what existing codebases use.
+In fact, I fully expect UIKit to still be the dominant UI platform in a year or two.
 No one – not even Apple, I think! – expects the iOS community to migrate over to SwiftUI at any sort of rapid pace.
 There’s a lot of code, a lot of time, and a lot of money invested in UIKit apps, and it has a long and happy life ahead of it.

-Some folks try to draw parallels between adoption of Swift and adoption of SwiftUI, which isn’t helpful.
+Some folks try to draw parallels between adoption of Swift and adoption of SwiftUI, which I don’t think is helpful.
 Adoption of Swift was fast because it worked across every one of the frameworks Apple supported (UIKit, SpriteKit, etc), and also already supported iOS n-1, so many companies could switch to it immediately.

 Again, I want to reiterate that SwiftUI is absolutely going to be the future of development for Apple’s platforms, but it will take a long time to gain adoption at the level of UIKit.